 "I enjoyed the songs that took me back to a moment in time.
-So somewhere different, and a memory to think about," Harrison explained.
+So somewhere different, and a memory to think about," she explains.
 "Because out there, there’s nothing really to see—as much as you’re literally seeing the sea—but I could map imagery from hearing a song and picturing a time in my life where either I first heard that song, or the best time I heard it.
 It would bring back things that happened so quickly in life, where you don’t always appreciate those memories and moments.
 So it put me back in a time for me to appreciate that moment a little bit more."

 The young Brit found solace in the harmonies that warbled through her boat's speakers, which served as a respite from the nonstop rowing chatter.

-Power of P!nk
+The power of P!nk

-"I also didn’t want to spoil myself too much, having good things all the time," she added.
+"I also didn’t want to spoil myself too much, having good things all the time," Harrison continues.
 "Because then you don’t have that pick-me-up, and you need it.
 You want to put it on repeat all the time, but you know you can’t.
 Because it’s special and it gives you the boost."

 "Everything about [P!nk's music] I find relatable.
-She doesn’t give a shit," Harrison exulted.
+She doesn’t give a shit," Harrison gushes.
 "It’s just everything that I was doing represents in that, and so I really, really liked her music.
 There were maybe only five songs of her that I had with me, and so for one of them to come on after like 160 hours, that’s like, boom."

-"It’s full of dream, ambition, defying the odds," she said.
+"It’s full of dream, ambition, defying the odds," she explains.
 "Like, 'This is me.
 I don’t care what other people think.'
 And it was just really nice to have that."

 A titanic playlist

 A look through Harrison's massive 2,404-track playlist shows a diverse selection of music, which includes a boatload of electronic classics.
-Among them are Fatboy Slim's legendary "Praise You," The Prodigy's "Out of Space," and Basement Jaxx's timeless house track "Where's Your Head At."
+Among them are Fatboy Slim's legendary "Praise You," The Prodigy's "Out of Space" and Basement Jaxx's timeless house track "Where's Your Head At."

-As for the only song she's ever danced to in her life?
+As for the only song Harrison has ever danced to in her life?
 That would be S Club 7's inescapable "Reach," the cheesy yet uplifting pop jam that urges its listeners to reach for the stars.

-Harrison, who at times conjured memories of her experience at 2019's Glastonbury Festival to "get pumped up," has an eclectic taste in music.
-Her go-to songs include The Cure's iconic new wave track "Friday I'm in Love," Pulp's influential Britpop single "Common People," and Imagine Dragons' global electropop smash "Thunder," the latter of which she counts as one of her all-time favorites.
+Harrison, who says she conjured memories of her experience at 2019's Glastonbury Festival at times to "get pumped up," has an eclectic taste in music.
+Her go-to songs include The Cure's iconic new wave track "Friday I'm in Love," Pulp's influential Britpop single "Common People" and Imagine Dragons' global electro-pop smash "Thunder," the latter of which she counts as one of her all-time favorites.

-Another song that offered a shot of adrenaline was the aptly-titled "Fight Song," a powerpop chest-thumper by Rachel Platten.
+Another song that offered Harrison a shot of adrenaline was the aptly-titled "Fight Song," a power-pop chest-thumper by Rachel Platten.
 The first lyrics Platten utters, "Like a small boat on the ocean / Sending big waves into motion," flung Harrison headlong into a state of existential resolve.

 It wasn't all yell-to-the-sky empowerment and zen in nature.
 Just like the energy of a marathon DJ set, the fire in Harrison ebbed and flowed over the course of her 70 days at sea, which were tumultuous at times.
 She even capsized at one point, when she was violently catapulted into the water.
 One of her boat's speakers was also torn asunder.

-"That really makes you feel lucky to be alive, and to have people, and it just put things into perspective," she explained.
+"That really makes you feel lucky to be alive and to have people, and it just put things into perspective," Harrison recalls.
 "And it makes you go, 'Shut up and stop complaining, you chose to be here.
 And you’re actually enjoying it, compared to other people who have had it a lot worse and never asked for it and don’t deserve it.'"

 The motif of absence seemed to have a nostalgic, humbling effect on Harrison's psyche.
-Even when it was utterly quiet, she found herself evoking her favorite music in the absence of sound—a thought process we can all relate to after a year devoid of concerts.
+Even when it was eerily quiet, she found herself evoking her favorite music in the absence of sound—a thought process we can all relate to after a year devoid of concerts.

 A new role model

 When asked what she would say to a young woman who may think that an accomplishment of this magnitude is impossible, Harrison pointed to self-appreciation and commitment as core values.

 "Dream, but don’t just be a dreamer.
-Things aren’t going to happen overnight.
-You also need to do something," she said.
-"Don’t just share a motivational quote on Facebook and think that then now applies to your life.
+Things aren’t going to happen overnight," Harrison says.
+"You also need to do something.
+Don’t just share a motivational quote on Facebook and think that then now applies to your life.
 Actually apply it to your life.
 Take things onboard, and apply them rather than thinking that just because you’ve seen it, or you’ve read it, or somebody said it, that it will magically happen and work."

-"Don’t share your interests either—that’s the other thing," she continued.
+"Don’t share your interests either—that’s the other thing," she continues.
 "Something that you really care about doesn’t need to be told.
 I never told people I’d entered the race.
 I’d been entered for seven months before I actually told people.
 If it’s something that you really want, it should be just for you.
 Do it for you."